Discover the Properties and Benefits of Zinc

 - Fights against age-related macular degeneration.

-- Improves taste and smell.
+- It improves your senses of taste and smell.

 - Treats Wilson’s disease (a build-up of copper in the body).